laarhive/charlie/docs/architecture/charlie-core.md

 - the Device Manager subscribes to the main bus to observe device health

 Control:
-- the Device Manager holds references to device instances and can call block/unblock/inject
+- the Device Manager holds references to device instances and can call block / unblock / inject

 ## Testing surfaces